rkos-dev/rkos-archive-20230925/README.md

     cp -r rkos/src/configs rkos/src/config-6.1 rkos/src/umount.sh rkos/src/scripts /mnt/lfs/
     ```

+- You can directly execute the automated build process.
+Run ```rkos-builder build start``` If there is an error during the process, please check the log and delete all mounts (run .umount.sh) and delete all files on the disk, restart after troubleshooting.

-- Run rkos-builder --help to view the instructions, and build according to the option process.
-After each process is executed, be sure to run./umount.sh, but the output of this script can be ignored.
+- Or You can run rkos-builder --help to view the instructions, and build according to the option process.
+After each process is executed, be sure to run./umount.sh, and the output of this script can not be ignored.
     - Process：
         - host-config
         - package-download